saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

  ☐ It increases the model's context window size.

- ☐ It improves the model's understanding of human preferences.
+ ☐ It improves the model's understanding of human preferences.<br><br>

 **20\.
 In an OCI Generative AI chat model, which of these parameter settings is most likely to induce hallucinations and factually incorrect information?**